-While it seems like the ideal Muslim family with the wife staying at home to take care of the children, it is different for daughters of some cultures where it’s expected for women to work, build a career, bring in a lot of money, have children, but send them off to childcare.
+While it seems like the ideal Muslim family has the wife staying at home to take care of the children, it is different for the daughters of some cultures where it’s expected for women to work, build a career, bring in a lot of money, have children, but send them off to childcare.

-Hajar describes her route even more vividly.
-As a Chartered Accountant, she quit her job while planning for her second child as she felt she would benefit her family a little more with her presence at home.
+As a chartered accountant, she quit her job while planning for her second child, as she felt she would benefit her family a little more with her presence at home.

-Just like Leena, she turned pretty much into a nobody.
+Just like Leena, she pretty much turned into a nobody.

 Funnily enough, Islam puts so much emphasis on raising children that it’s peculiar to see women being sidelined for wanting to be full time mothers, and these were Muslim mothers to top it off.

 “It wasn’t just my parents, though,” Hajar elaborates.
 “My husband was terrified to inform his parents about our decision, and when he did, things got substantially worse.”

 From Being the Trophy Wife into a Burden

 From being the “Trophy Wife”—the one with the high-flying career (and the one who bought their home)—Hajar turned into a burden upon the son of her in-laws.
 Her husband had to justify how much he spent on his family.